BigJack321/dvd_rental_api/README.md

 To run this app you need to ensure that you have **flask** and **psycpog2** downloaded on your virtual machine.
 You also need to download dvd rental database and create database user with priviliges.

+Your virtual environment should be created inside project directory.

 ### Links to installation

 [dvdrental.zip](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)